Top Gear challenges: Second-hand dad's cars

-The presenters kick off the new series in the Lake District driving cars owned by their dads: Freddie: Ford Cortina, Paddy: Ford Fiesta, Chris: BMW 3 Series.
-First, they head to a local airfield to test which car can get closest to their speedometer's maximum number; Chris hit 112 mph out of the indicated 140 mph, Freddie reached 85 out of 140, while Paddy scored 65 out of 100.
-Next, Freddie devises a "dad driving" reverse-slalom challenge.
-Freddie clocked 51 seconds, with Paddy at 50.72 and Chris at 41.94.
+The presenters kicked off the series in the Lake District driving cars owned by their dads: Flintoff: Ford Cortina, McGuinness: Ford Fiesta, Harris: BMW 3 Series.
+First, they headed to a local airfield to test which car could get closest to their speedometer's maximum number; Harris hit 112 mph out of the indicated 140 mph, Flintoff reached 85 out of 140, while McGuinness scored 65 out of 100.
+Next, Flintoff devised a "dad driving" reverse-slalom challenge.
+He clocked 51 seconds, with McGuinness clocked at 50.72 and Harris at 41.94.

-Leaving the airfield, Chris and Freddie made remarks about their fathers, before heading to Cumbria Kart Racing Club test track to do a lap while sitting on each other's lap in order to simulate their childhood; Paddy's Fiesta had the quickest time at 1 minutes and 32 seconds, well above Chris and Freddie.
+Leaving the airfield, Harris and Flintoff made remarks about their fathers, before heading to Cumbria Kart Racing Club test track to do a lap while sitting on each other's lap in order to simulate their childhood; McGuinness' Fiesta had the quickest time at 1 minutes and 32 seconds, well above the other two.